JayPuff/webpack-4-template/README.md

 It uses Webpack 4
-Currently tested on: Windows 10 (Some package.json commands might need to be tweaked at most on Linux and Mac) Currently working with: VS Code IDE, Vetur extension (For vue), eslint extension (For linter), vscode-icons (a nice to have)
+Currently tested on: Windows 10 (Some package.json commands might need to be tweaked at most on Linux and Mac) Currently working with: VS Code IDE, Vetur extension (For vue), eslint extension (For linter)

+This project has my own VS Code settings under .vscode in root, you can just comment this or rename the file out so it doesn't affect your vs code themes.

 -----